dbzl-project11/dbzl-project11.github.io/rules/mods.md

 - Yajirobe
     - Senzu bean has been remove.
-    - rock throws (his version of ki blasts) have been replaced with melee.
+    - rock throws have been replaced with ki blasts.
 - Frieza Soldier
     - Sleep removed
     - Defense negative decreased from -4 to -2.